mo-sangha/book/chapters/2.typ

 the practitioner is gaining confidence in self-liberation to the point of complete release.
 Emptiness/insubstantiality is beginning to naturally blossom as the revelation of luminous oneness: wisdom and compassion effortlessly revealed non-dualistically.
-Embracing all beings and the world as a teacher, until it's not.
+Embracing all beings and the world, dynamic expressions of awareness, as a teacher, until they're not, within timeless co-emergence.

 #quote(block: true, attribution: [_Naturally Arising Awareness_ @treasure-trove])[ // p.117
   In atiyoga, great perfection,\